decred/politeia/README.md

 getting started, but LevelDB has some scalability limitations due to it being a simple key-value store that doesn't allow concurrent connections.

-A more scalable option is setting up the user database to use CockroachDB.
-The CockroachDB implementation makes public user fields queryable and encrypts private user data at rest.
-You can setup the user database to use CockroachDB with the following commands.
-Before running these commands, make sure that you've followed the instructions above and have a CockroachDB instance running.
+A more scalable option is setting up the user database to use CockroachDB/Postgres.
+The CockroachDB/Postgres implementation makes public user fields queryable and encrypts private user data at rest.
+You can setup the user database to use CockroachDB/Postgres with the following commands.
+Before running these commands, make sure that you've followed the instructions above and have a CockroachDB/Postgres instance running.

-Create a CockroachDB user database and assign user privileges:
+Create a CockroachDB/Postgres user database and assign user privileges:

     cd $GOPATH/src/github.com/decred/politeia
-    ./scripts/userdbsetup.sh
+    ./scripts/cockroach/userdbsetup.sh
+    // In case running postgres: ./scripts/postgres/userdbsetup.sh

 Create an encryption key to be used to encrypt data at rest: